 In Biology students will learn about how living things work, they have changed and the ethical and social implications with issues based on biotechnology.
-At year 11 students will focus on cellular processes in animals and plants as well as genetics.
+In Year 11, students will focus on cellular processes in animals and plants as well as genetics.
 In Year 12, unit 3 & 4 will focus on details on cellular process, biological change, DNA manipulation and evolution.